Academics

 Kt; Professor of Mechanics, Cambridge University (1965-1974); Vice-Chancellor, City University, London (1974- ); Vice-Chancellor of Leeds University; Chairman of the University Grants Committee

-Parry, John H
+Parry, John Horace

 Professor of History, University of the West Indies (1949-1950), Principal of University College, Ibadan, Nigerian (1950-1954), Principal, University College, Swansea (1950- ); Vice-Chancellor, University of Wales; Professor of Oceanic History and Affairs, Harvard University